 Won't begin to be visible until the wee hours of mid-June, rising

 earlier and earlier until it becomes visible in the early evenings

 of late-September.
 Should be viewable through mid-December before

 Moons for 2017: Jan 27, Feb 26, Mar 27, Apr 26, May 25,

 Jun 23, Jul 23, Aug 21, Sep 19, Oct 19, Nov 18, Dec 17.

 ||Radiant & Direction

-Seven of this year's showers (green
+Ten of this year's showers (green

 text) are favorably absent most or all of the Moon, and

 to view meteor showers is usually between 2am and astronomical

 The lunar phase calendar (above) was created

 in getting it yourself, click here.